gpaulissen/jython/BLOG.md

 DOS&gt; dir/s/b c:\mvn.cmd

-Add the Ant bin directory to environment variable PATH.
+Add the Maven bin directory to environment variable PATH: a simple way of doing this is to define MAVEN\_HOME and add %MAVEN\_HOME%\bin to PATH.

 ## Java